 1. What fortified foods are they consuming?

-In Part 2 of our series I discussed the issue of over-nutrition with an increase of fortified foods.
-Go through your cabinets and check the other sources of added nutrition your child gets, including cereal, bars, waffles, drinks and snack foods.
+In Part 2 of our series, I discussed the issue of over-nutrition with an increase in fortified foods.
+Go through your cabinets and check the other sources of added nutrition your child gets, including cereal, bars, waffles, drinks, and snack foods.

 In some cases, fortified foods already act like multivitamins, providing added nutrition to help cover nutrition gaps such as iron, zinc, and vitamin C. When multivitamins are added on top of fortified foods, kids may get too much of certain nutrients including folic acid and vitamin A.

 Children who eat from all the food groups (most of the time) typically don’t need multivitamins.
 Evidence suggests that young children between 2 and 8 are the least likely to fall short on nutrients except for some outliers like vitamin D and calcium.

 But children who eat poorly with few fortified foods, are underweight, on a restricted diet (that includes strict vegetarians), and have certain medical conditions may benefit from a multivitamin.